-- b) Compressible packing shall be used to form voids surrounding each of the formed holes for stressing bars and extend to the unit surface.
-Compressible packing shall be selected such that it can be easily removed after the mortar/grout has hardened. - c) The Contractor shall ensure compressible packing / seal will not dislocate due to self-weight and hydrostatic pressure exerted from the mortar. - d) Joints shall be cleaned and free of debris prior to placing mortar.
+b) Compressible packing shall be used to form voids surrounding each of the formed holes for stressing bars and extend to the unit surface.
+Compressible packing shall be selected such that it can be easily removed after the mortar/grout has hardened.

+- c) The Contractor shall ensure compressible packing / seal will not dislocate due to self-weight and hydrostatic pressure exerted from the mortar. - d) Joints shall be cleaned and free of debris prior to placing mortar.

-The water / cement ratio of the mortar shall produce a consistency that allows the mortar to be puddled into the joint without being free flowing.
+Mortar shall be of a consistency that allows the mortar to be puddled into the joint without being free flowing.